sawsen99/weatherapp/README.md

 API Models and Repository - OpenWeatherMap:
 Developed API models and repository using data from OpenWeatherMap, ensuring robust data handling and access.

+Splash Screen and Onboarding Screens:
+Implemented a splash screen and onboarding screens to introduce users to the application's concept, enhancing the user's initial experience.